Scientific Sessions 2023 Abstract Travel Grants will open on June 12, 2023.

 - Proof of citizenship in specified country (ID card or passport copy)

 - A copy of the unpublished abstract that has been submitted for presentation to Scientific Sessions in accordance with AHA rules and regulations for submitting abstracts to Scientific Sessions.
 The candidate should be the first and presenting author on the abstract.
 Please note the abstract control number you receive after submitting your abstract as it will be needed on your award application form.

-- Reference letter, preferably on electronic letterhead, signed by the candidate’s supervisor or an appropriate institutional officer which includes the following (No additional references are required):
+- Original letter on electronic letterhead, signed by the candidate’s supervisor or an appropriate institutional officer, which includes the following (No additional references are required):

 Visit the Council Awards Application System to complete an application.

 AHA Professional Membership is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than May 30 for the membership number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA at least 1 week prior to the application submission deadline.
 The membership number will be required on the award application form.

 Up to two $1,000 travel grants will be awarded annually.
 The honorees will receive up to $1,000 each to help defray travel expenses to attend AHA Scientific Sessions to present their abstracts.